-Total contributions received less amounts that have been repaid as at December 31, 2015 is \$13,899,110 (2014 - \$13,663,193).
+Total contributions received less amounts that have been repaid as at December 31, 2016 is \$15,078,178 (December 31, 2015 - \$13, 899,110).

 Certain ACOA loans and the Province loan require approval by ACOA or the Minister for the Province before the Corporation can pay management fees, bonuses, dividends or other distributions, or before there is any change of ownership of the Corporation.
-The Province loan requires the Corporation to obtain the written consent of the Province of Nova Scotia prior to the sale, disposal or abandon of possession of the intellectual property of the Corporation or its subsidiary.
-If during the term of the Province loan, the head office, research and development facilities, or production facilities of the Corporation are moved from the Province of Nova Scotia, the Corporation is required to repay 40% of the outstanding principal of the loan.
+The Province loan requires the Corporation to obtain the written consent of the Province prior to the sale, disposal or abandon of possession of the intellectual property of the Corporation or its subsidiary.
+If during the term of the Province loan, the head office, research and development facilities, or production facilities of the Corporation are moved from the Province, the Corporation is required to repay 40% of the outstanding principal of the loan.